Skip to main content

 Annual scholarship for meritorious orphan, distressed, and differently-abled students entering Class 11 (+2) in India.

-by Department of Science & Technology, Government of Gujarat
+by Department of Youth Empowerment and Sports (DYES), Government of Karnataka

 What your child could gain: